Pneumonia: Causes, Symptoms & Support Strategies

 What Is Pneumonia

 Pneumonia is an inflammation of the air sacs in one or both of your lungs caused by an infection.
-As opposed to bronchitis, which only impacts the bronchial tubes, pneumonia is an infection that has reached into and is causing damage in the lung tissue.
+As opposed to bronchitis, which only impacts the bronchial tubes, pneumonia is an infection that has reached into and is causing damage to the lung tissue.
 If you have pneumonia, your air sacs fill up with pus or fluids causing coughing, difficulty breathing, chills, and fever.

 Your symptoms may be only mild, severe, or even life-threatening.
 Pneumonia is especially dangerous in people older than 65, young children, infants, and anyone with a weakened immune system or serious health problems (1, 2).